apache/arrow/r/README.md

 need to install nightly builds, but if you do please see `vignette("install_nightly", package = "arrow")` for more information.

+## Arrow resources

+In addition to the official [Arrow R package documentation](https://arrow.apache.org/docs/r/), the [Arrow for R cheatsheet](https://github.com/apache/arrow/blob/-/r/cheatsheet/arrow-cheatsheet.pdf), and the [Apache Arrow R Cookbook](https://arrow.apache.org/cookbook/r/index.html) are useful resources for getting started with `arrow`.

 ## Getting help

-The Arrow for R [cheatsheet](https://github.com/apache/arrow/blob/-/r/cheatsheet/arrow-cheatsheet.pdf) and [Cookbook](https://arrow.apache.org/cookbook/r/index.html) are additional resources for getting started with `arrow`.

 If you encounter a bug, please file an issue with a minimal reproducible example on the [Apache Jira issue